luxe/unilang/README.md

 a concept that stands independent of the code that is generated.
 Extending unilang with new tokens in a backwards-compadible, and doesn't affect the existing grammar.
 [pic]

+**Design choice:**
+The more context a compiler has, the more it can do.
+It can generate better code, give better error messages,
+and improve static analysis.

 #### 5. Steal
 Unilang is not afraid to steal all the good ideas from other languages.